My Imperfect Good Dad & My Perfect Good Father

 And, he is mine.
 Because of this, I have been incredibly blessed.

-my dad’s great love for his family, but most importantly, God’s great love for my dad.
+my dad’s great love for his family

-Growing up with Stanton Sifers as my dad. . .despite his imperfections. . .his weaknesses. . .his sins, as his daughter, I knew these realities—verbal and experiential—to be reliably and enduringly true:
+Growing up with Stanton Sifers as my dad, despite his imperfections. . .his weaknesses. . .his sins. . .as his daughter, I knew these realities—verbal and experiential—to be reliably and enduringly true:

 In him was protection and provision.